charliejllewellyn/aws-kickstarter/Day1/3-VPC_Build/README.md

 ## Introduction

 This guide will assist you in deploying the fundamental elements of a basic VPC within AWS.
+Wherever you see 'x' as a value please replace this value with your student number given by your instructor.
+When you see a value of 'yy' please replace with your initials.
+This is required to avoid any clashes when working in a single account.

 1. Virtual Private Cloud (VPC)
 2. Subnets (Public & Private)